 State licensing requires that participant identity and privacy be protected.
 In response to these regulations, the Drug Court staff, its case managers and treatment providers have developed policies and procedures that guard participant privacy.
-In accordance with the HIPPA Laws, participants will be asked to sign two Consents for Disclosure of Confidential Substance Abuse Information, one for the treatment provider and one for the case managers.
+In accordance with the HIPPA Laws and Part 2 of Title 42 Code of Federal Regulations (C.F.R.
+42 Part 2), participants will be asked to sign two Consents for Disclosure of Confidential Substance Abuse Information, one for the treatment provider and one for the case managers.
 This disclosure of information is for the sole purpose of hearings and reports concerning the participant's specific drug court case and is a mandatory requirement of Drug Court.
 Anonymous information regarding the participant's case will also be given to Evaluators to aid in Program Evaluation.
+In addition, team members will have to sign the team MOU which expresses confidentiality of team members and also read Policy and Procedure Appendix A.